Vultr for PageMotor

 - Create your admin account (you register at

-Those five things cross a human-authorisation line: money, identity, DNS ownership, admin rights.
+The first four cross a human-authorisation line: money, identity, DNS ownership, admin rights.
 The rest, Claude Code does.

 Before Claude Code takes over: 7 manual steps